 12 tales from behind the lens, day 3, Chipotle Chilli

 It’s day 3 and I’m returning to food photography in a delicious way.
 One of my favourite dinners we make is chilli.
-As a matter of fact we had it today.
+As a matter of fact, we had it today.
 This Chipotle Chilli we shot for Wilde Orchard was extra tasty and a wee bit sassy.
 The lighting had to join in the fun, and I also tried out a new editing style on this dish.

-The chilli in a skillet gave plenty of colour and texture contrast, complimented by the Sytch Farm Studio cutting board.
+The chilli in a skillet gave plenty of colour and texture contrast, complemented by the Sytch Farm Studio cutting board.
 I especially love the charred sweet corn kernels, makes you want to grab a fork and tuck in.

-I controlled the light using black card to create a narrower beam of light coming from camera right.
-Then in Lightroom I used the Radial Tool to darken the surrounding areas to enhance the limited light beam I created in camera.
+I controlled the light using a black card to create a narrower beam of light coming from camera right.
+Then in Lightroom, I used the Radial Tool to darken the surrounding areas to enhance the limited light beam I created in camera.
 I also cooled off the colour temperature which is why you can see a nice cobalt blue on the black skillet.
 This was something I hadn’t really done much of before, but since, the radial tool is one of the most impressive tools in Lightroom.

 One of the pictures from this shoot was entered into a live photo critique, on an online photography show.
 It was really interesting to hear their views but I was surprised that they didn’t pick up on what I’d done during editing.
 They preferred to neutralise the blue thinking it was coming from the light source, instead of a deliberate effect.
 I made creative choices and it can be lost on some.
 Don’t fret it, not everyone has to like it, do what you like.
-Everybody else opinion are none of your business.
+Everybody else’s opinion is none of your business.

 See you tomorrow for #4 of 12 tales from behind the lens